 Section 28(1) of the LLP Act states that whenever a change is made in any particulars of the LLP, that change should be reported to the Registrar, specifying the nature and date of change along with any other information necessary.

 5. Filing Annual Declaration of Solvency/Insolvency

-Section 24(1) of the LLP Acts states that every LLP shall lodge a declaration with the Registrar whether the LLP appears to be capable of paying its debts in the normal course of business or not.
+Section 24(1) of the LLP Acts states that every LLP shall lodge a declaration with the Registrar whether the LLP appears capable of paying its debts in the normal course of business.

-The declaration mentioned above must also entail such particulars of/or information concerning the LLP.
-Such declaration in subsection 1 shall be lodged within 15 months after the registration of the LLP and once every calendar year after that at intervals of not more than 15 months.
+The declaration mentioned above must also entail particulars of/or information concerning the LLP.
+Such declaration in subsection one shall be lodged within 15 months after the registration of the LLP and once every calendar year after that at intervals of not more than 15 months.

-ACRA has laid down very specific requirements irrespective of whether you are filing annual returns in the XBRL format for a private company, a non-profit organization or an LLP.
-So every accounting firm and practising CPA must know about these standard rules and offences to help their clients comply with ACRA’s filing requirements.
+ACRA has laid down very specific requirements irrespective of whether you file annual returns in the XBRL format for a private company, a non-profit organization, or an LLP.
+So every accounting firm and practicing CPA must know about these standard rules and offenses to help their clients comply with ACRA’s filing requirements.

 For more information about XBRL compliance services, please speak to a DataTracks expert @ +65-31-583-654 or follow their blog @ https://www.datatracks.com.sg/blog/.